 This easy Mexican Skillet meal with brown rice, bell peppers, black beans, corn, and spices is easy to throw together, filling, and a satisfying one pan meal.
 Serve it as a main dish, hearty side dish, or even as a filling for tacos or burritos.

 One dish meals are just the best.
 Since I can be a disaster in the kitchen when it comes to using way more dishes than necessary, scaling back to making everything in one dish is a welcome reprieve from the mountain of dishes I normally stare at when I am finished cooking.
-Knowing that, when I saw this recipe from Cookie Monster Cooking, I couldn't wait to try it.
+Knowing that, when I started thinking about this recipe as a new meatless option, I couldn't wait to try it.
 Hearty brown rice, bell peppers, diced tomatoes, corn, and some Mexican spices come together for a delicious and satisfying dish.

 One important note about the recipe, make sure to pay attention to what kind of rice you are using and adjust accordingly.
 I used uncooked, raw brown rice from the bulk bins which takes about 4 cups of broth per 1 cup of rice and cooks in 30-40 minutes.
 If you use a quick rice, you will need less broth and it will cook more quickly.
 Some other rice may take longer.
 Just adjust based on the cooking instructions included with the rice package.

 This recipe should serve as a blueprint to make all kins of Mexican casserole-style dishes.

 - Instead of rice, make this with another whole grain like quinoa, farro, or barley.
 Just adjust the amount of liquid and cooking time to match that grain.